Leave a Message

 As if this year hasn’t brought enough uncertainty, an election could be causing you to question your plans to sell your home or buy a new home.

-Rocky political environments can create instability in the stock market-causing consumer confidence to drop.
+Rocky political environments can create instability in the stock market, causing consumer confidence to drop.
 But the real estate market isn’t rocky…it’s rock solid.
 And delaying plans could mean you miss out on once-in-a-lifetime affordability.

 To get to the heart of this, it’s important to understand how the history of past presidential elections combined with today’s market factors might play out in real estate this time around.